mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-22"></a>
 [Back to top](#top)
 ## CA-22 -- Rep. Devin Nunes (R) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-22)
-## Committees
-Devin Nunes is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019